robjg/oddjob/docs/reference/org/oddjob/beanbus/destinations/BusCollect.md

 output as text lines.

-the final destination of a [bus:bus](../../../../org/oddjob/beanbus/bus/BasicBusService.md) or it may be used in the middle of other components so is can act as a Wire Tap.
+This component acn be the final destination of a [bus:bus](../../../../org/oddjob/beanbus/bus/BasicBusService.md) or it may be used in the middle of other components so is can act as a Wire Tap.